Those Who Cast a Curse Like the Headless / 首無の如き祟るもの

 The book takes place in Himekami Village, which is built around Himekubi Mountain, and primarily stars the Higami clan.
 The Higami clan is divided into three families, and is plagued by a curse from the local god Aokubi-sama, which causes the male heirs to the family to be sickly and often die young.
 (For the record, "kami" and "kubi" mean "head" or "neck" in this instance, because it's not Genya Toujou without a creepy, cohesive naming scheme.)

-The first murder in the story takes place a rite that members of the Higami clan perform at three and thirteen (and sometimes twenty-three and thirty-three) years old to help assuage Aokubi-sama's ire.
+The first murder in the story takes place during a rite that members of the Higami clan perform at three and thirteen (and sometimes twenty-three and thirty-three) years old to help assuage Aokubi-sama's ire.
 The second incident occurs ten years later, during a ritual meeting between the heir to the Higami clan and potential brides.
 There are impossible circumstances abound but—as the title of the book suggests—very few heads.

 Part of the reason the first incident becomes so complicated is that a servant-boy of the Higami clan sneaks onto the mountain and witnesses the kubinashi, or Headless, a monster without a head, as well as the apparent disappearance of the victim from inside a building, only for their corpse to turn up at the bottom of a well.
 All entrances to the mountain are watched, and the servant-boy keeps watch on the building, plus the building is surrounded by gravel that would make noise if somebody stepped on it, which makes it seem impossible for anyone to have entered the building or moved the victim to the well.
 (They actually call the mountain "quadruple-locked," but I have no idea what the fourth layer is supposed to be.)